ycdxsb/PocOrExp_in_Github/2017/README.md

 - [https://github.com/Nickguitar/Jquery-File-Tree-1.6.6-Path-Traversal](https://github.com/Nickguitar/Jquery-File-Tree-1.6.6-Path-Traversal) :  ![starts](https://img.shields.io/github/stars/Nickguitar/Jquery-File-Tree-1.6.6-Path-Traversal.svg) ![forks](https://img.shields.io/github/forks/Nickguitar/Jquery-File-Tree-1.6.6-Path-Traversal.svg)

 ## CVE-2017-1000117
- A malicious third-party can give a crafted &quot;ssh://...&quot; URL to an unsuspecting victim, and an attempt to visit the URL can result in any program that exists on the victim's machine being executed.
-Such a URL could be placed in the .gitmodules file of a malicious project, and an unsuspecting victim could be tricked into running &quot;git clone --recurse-submodules&quot; to trigger the vulnerability.
+ A malicious third-party can give a crafted "ssh://..."
+URL to an unsuspecting victim, and an attempt to visit the URL can result in any program that exists on the victim's machine being executed.
+Such a URL could be placed in the .gitmodules file of a malicious project, and an unsuspecting victim could be tricked into running "git clone --recurse-submodules" to trigger the vulnerability.